vininew921/go-create/README.md

 ### Running
-Run `go-create module_name`
+Run `go-create <mod_name>`

-This will create a directory where the command was ran with the name `module_name`, initialize a go module with the same name and create a basic `main.go`
+This will create a directory where the command was ran with the name `mod_name`, initialize a go module with the same name and create a basic `main.go`